metakocka/metakocka_api_base/docs/documents_get_document_bill.md

 ```

 ### Linked invoice to prepaid bill
-If prepaid invoice is linked to sales invoice, the linked invoice will be displayed in 'doc_link_list' list.
+If prepaid invoice is linked to a sales invoice, the linked invoice will be displayed in 'doc_link_list' list.

 Respond :
 ```javascript